Amazebot/bbot.chat/public/docs/hubot.md

 States can create and dispatch an envelope responding to an incoming message, inheriting the properties to address it back to the source.
 Using:
 - `respond` to compose and dispatch in one
+- `reply` to compose and dispatch in one, with the username prefixed
 - `respondVia` to override the default dispatch method, compose and dispatch
 - `envelope` to get the envelope first, if it needs to be re-addressed to a different room or user